 It was back to Kolkata the next morning, where two days of biker party awaited.
 My wife had relatives in the city and stayed with them, and I still hadn’t recovered from my cold.
 Not surprisingly, neither of us did much partying.
 In any case, it was the ride that mattered more than the party.
 By the end of it, though, none of us felt much like riding back.
 So we shipped our bikes back, and caught the flight home.
-Our epic motorcycle ride had ended.
+Our epic motorcycle ride along the east coast, our two-wheeled trip from Hyderabad to Kolkata by road, had ended.
 But the memories remain.

 Safety gear recommendations

 Here are some recommendations for gear that I’ve used and liked.